094459/newsletter-oss-projects/README.md

 **domain-specific-genai-chatbot-with-serverless**

 [domain-specific-genai-chatbot-with-serverless](https://aws-oss.beachgeek.co.uk/3t9) This sample demonstrates how to build a domain specific chatbot using serverless and Bedrock.
 The chatbot employs Retrieval-Augments Generation (RAG) and chat history to provide context for the LLM to answer. (#195)

+**gen-ai-cve-patching**

+[gen-ai-cve-patching](https://aws-oss.beachgeek.co.uk/3vy) This repository introduces an innovative automated remediation pipeline, designed to effectively address vulnerabilities detected by AWS ECR Inspector.
+By leveraging Generative AI through Amazon Bedrock's in-context learning, this solution significantly enhances the security posture of application development workflows.
+The architecture integrates with CI/CD processes, offering a comprehensive and automated approach to vulnerability management.
+The architecture diagram provided illustrates the solution's key components and their interactions, ensuring a holistic vulnerability remediation strategy.(#197)

+**generative-ai-newsletter-app**

+[generative-ai-newsletter-app](https://aws-oss.beachgeek.co.uk/3vx) is a ready-to-use serverless solution designed to allow users to create rich newsletters automatically with content summaries that are AI-generated.
+The application offers users the ability to influence the generative AI prompts to customise how content is summarised such as the tone, intended audience, and more.
+Users can stylise the HTML newsletter, define how frequently newsletters are created and share the newsletters with others.(#197)

 **generate-s3-accelerate-presigned-url**